 Information related to gas flows on distribution pipelines is not currently reported on the Bulletin Board.
-Given the recommendation that facilities within a distribution pipeline system should report to the Bulletin Board, the Commission has considered whether there is value in requiring reporting by distribution pipelines that are connected to these facilities.
+Given the recommendation that facilities connected to a distribution pipeline should report to the Bulletin Board, the Commission considered whether there is value in requiring reporting by distribution pipelines that are connected to these facilities.